flapstones/Digirati-Tech-Test/README.md

 # David Johnson Digirati Tech Test

+I have used 'react-a11y-dropdown' to make the dropdowns fully keyboard accessible.

 First of all download the code and cd into the project folder and then run

 ### `npm install`